-Short-year filers: For tax years beginning on or after January 1, 2012, a River Edge Historic Preservation Credit is available.
+For tax years beginning on or after January 1, 2012, a River Edge Historic Preservation Credit is available.
 You must apply for and receive a tax credit certificate from DCEO to claim the credit.
 The credit may be carried forward five years.

-Short-year filers: For tax years beginning on or after January 1, 2012, a Live Theater Production Tax Credit is available.
+For tax years beginning on or after January 1, 2012, a Live Theater Production Tax Credit is available.
 This credit is administered by DCEO, cannot reduce your tax liability below zero, and provides a five-year carryforward for any excess credit unused in the earned year.